 Information is the backbone of an effective security system.
 That certainty that your kids are safe, that your dog didn’t destroy the sofa, that a thief hasn’t run away with thousands of dollars worth of valuables.

 Video cameras let us stay connected to what matters most in a powerful way, and our smartphones provide us with the gateway to make that connection accessible from anywhere.

 Cameras play a major role in a comprehensive security plan, but they should NOT be the only or even the first step.

 Cameras serve two primary roles in home defense:

 Criminals don’t like being watched when they’re at work.
-Putting surveillance cameras 12’ above ground level can be really effective at telling people you don’t mess around when it comes to home security.
+Putting surveillance cameras 12’ above ground level sends a message to any would-be thieves: you're prepared.

 The reason for mounting them so high up is so that everybody can clearly see them from the street, but it’ll be difficult for the burglar to reach up and disconnect the wires.

 Position the camera such a way that you’re best able to capture a license plate number or get a clear shot of someone’s face.

 Most video cameras manufactured within recent years can do the following: